MarketHubb/sourcetech/wp-content/plugins/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted at https://github.com/nosilver4u/ewww-image-optimizer/labels/enhancement
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 5.3.2 =
+* added: defer jQuery also with EXACTDN_DEFER_JQUERY override
+* added: Lazy Load supports VC grid layouts retrieved via AJAX
+* fixed: Lazy Load and JS WebP prevent loading of images in oEmbed endpoint
+* fixed: jQuery exclusion was preventing deferral of jQuery extensions also
+* fixed: Lazy Load parsing Owl Lazy images
+* fixed: Easy IO adds srcset/sizes to feeds
+* fixed: filename in attachment metadata not updated for duplicate thumbnails after conversion success
+* fixed: notices for undefined variables during bulk optimize

-= 4.6.2 =
+= 5.3.1 =
-* changed: API key may be defined as EWWW_IMAGE_OPTIMIZER_CLOUD_KEY
-* fixed: if img tag is missing dimensions, ExactDN sometimes loads original rather than existing thumbnail
+* added: defer JS with Easy IO via EXACTDN_DEFER_SCRIPTS override
+* fixed: warning related to user-defined exclusions in JS and picture WebP
+* fixed: AMP compatiblity for Lazy Load and WebP rewriters was broken
-* fixed: TinyPNG/TinyJPG images skipped when Force Re-optimize is checked
+* fixed: images not loading on WPURP/WPRM print recipe pages

-= 4.6.1 =
+= 5.3.0 =
+* added: Easy IO replaces image URLs within style elements for page builders like Elementor and Divi
+* added: option to use <picture> tags for WebP rewriting
+* added: ability to define exclusions for JS WebP and <picture> WebP
+* added: include .webp images when using WP Offload Media to copy images from bucket to server
+* added: cleanup/migration tool for folks using EWWW IO 3+ years to remove old metadata entries
-* added: automatic configuration for ExactDN + WP Offload Media
+* added: fetch original_image for optimization when local images are removed (WP Offload Media and Microsoft Azure Storage for WordPress)
-* fixed: bulk action from media library skipping last attachment in selection
-* fixed: uninstall function throws fatal error preventing deletion

-= 4.6.0 =
-* added: preserve animations in GIF images during resize operations for sites using Imagick extension
-* changed: EXACTDN_EXCLUDE applies to all resources, including images, CSS, JS, fonts, etc.
-* changed: API/ExactDN preserves color profiles, even when removing image metadata
+* changed: scheduled optimizer uses async/background mode to prevent timeouts
+* changed: images that exceed the max resize dimensions will be queued by the bulk scanner even if previously compressed
+* changed: for security, EWWW IO will only optimize images within the WP root folder, content folder, or uploads folder
+* changed: WebP Only mode will bypass the check for TinyPNG compression
+* changed: background/async mode uses better queueing system for speed and reliability
-* changed: new queue table for bulk optimizer to avoid exceeding max packet size for MySQL
+* changed: image queue information moved to Tools page
-* changed: unit tests run on PHP 7.3 also
+* changed: image re-opt troubleshooting moved to Tools page
+* fixed: noresize in filename has no effect when using Media File Renamer
+* fixed: debug_message() throws a warning with non-string values
+* fixed: notices when uploading animated GIFs using GD
+* fixed: notices when parsing JSON data from Envira
-* fixed: too many settings updates when trying to prevent slow queries
+* fixed: fatal error when a WP_Error is passed from Envira to Easy IO
-* fixed: ExactDN rewrites urls to static HTML files
-* fixed: ExactDN skips 1x url in some cases, causing browser upscaling
+* fixed: executables could not be installed on Windows due to behavior of is_executable() on directories
+* fixed: Include All Resources rewrites wrong URLs when quotes are html-encoded
+* fixed: <picture> tags do not follow Lazy Load exclusions
-* fixed: PHP notice when EXACTDN_EXCLUDE is defined
+* fixed: <picture> tags broken when exluding images from Lazy Load
-* fixed: race condition in Alt WebP prevents Webp derivatives from replacing the originals
+* fixed: Azure storage plugin doesn't re-upload optimized images

 = Earlier versions =
 Please refer to the separate changelog.txt file.

-== Contact and Credits ==
+== Credits ==

-Written by [Shane Bishop](https://ewww.io).
+Written by [Shane Bishop](https://ewww.io) with special thanks to my [Lord and Savior](https://www.iamsecond.com/).
 Based upon CW Image Optimizer, which was written by [Jacob Allred](http://www.jacoballred.com/) at [Corban Works, LLC](http://www.corbanworks.com/).
 CW Image Optimizer was based on WP Smush.it.
 Jpegtran is the work of the Independent JPEG Group.
 PEL is the work of Martin Geisler, Lars Olesen, and Erik Oskam.
-ExactDN and HTML parsing classes based upon the Photon module from Jetpack.
+Easy IO and HTML parsing classes based upon the Photon module from Jetpack.